zibreyat-cmd/Rate-my-service-provider/README.md

-# Rate-my-hair-stylist
+# Rate-my-Service-Provider
-A review platform for hairstylist and beauty professionals.
+A review platform for beauty professionals.